theolivenbaum/resin/README.md

 - create new document collections
 - query naturally/structured over HTTP with content type negotiation

-## Install

-Download a clone of this repository, launch the solution in Visual Studio to build and publish it, then create a .Net Core IIS site that points to [path_of_clone]/src/publish.
-Make sure the app pool type is "unmanaged".
-Throw an array of JSON documents at it.
-Query it.
-Slice it.
-Before you start re-modelling your models, read about the current state of your data.
+### Natural and structured querying

+To

+	find documents (with title) Rambo or First Blood but only if the genre isn't books

+you can use natural language or structured:

+	+(title:rambo title:first blood) -(genre:books)

 ## Bag-of-characters model (included out-of-the-box)

 Resin creates a vector space of words embedded as bags-of-characters.
 This type of embedding was chosen for its encoding speed.
-You may alter this behaviour.

 With all embeddings aggregated as a [VectorNode](https://github.com/kreeben/resin/blob/master/src/Sir.Store/VectorNode.cs) graph you have a model that form clusters of documents that share similar words.

 Natural language queries are parsed into expression trees with nodes of bags-of-characters that represent words (or phrases, or something else, it's entirely up to you), each node also representing a AND, OR or NOT set operation.
 The expression is serialized and executed on a remote server, producing a set of IDs of documents that came from as many clusters as there are (distinct) additative terms in the query.

 That set is sorted by score and a window defined by skip and take parameters are returned to the orchestrating server, who materializes the list of document IDs, i.e. reads and returns to the client a windows of those documents, formatted according to the HTTP client's "Accept" header.

 ## Document model (not production-ready)